kingbonio/angular-2d-game-engine/README.md

 # Change Log

-v0.17.0a
+v0.18.0a

-* Resolved major bugs with save games
+* Tweaked issues with items
-* Added game end modal triggered on item pick up
+* Updated the whole game demo

 ## To Do